View Document Text

 possible distribution fee.

-where possible.
-Certain of the open-end mutual funds that are held in the Essex Managed Account, in addition to
+ratios, where possible.
+Certain of the open-end mutual funds that are held in the Essex Managed Account, in

-assessing management fees, internally assess distribution, administrative and other service fees, commonly referred
+addition to assessing management fees, internally assess distribution, administrative and other service fees,

-the services provided by Essex Financial which are designed, among other things, to assist the Client in determining
+receive the services provided by Essex Financial which are designed, among other things, to assist the Client in

-which products or services are most appropriate for each Client’s financial situation and objectives.
-Accordingly, the
+determining which products or services are most appropriate for each Client’s financial situation and objectives.

-Client should review both the fees charged by the fund[s] and the fees charged by Essex Financial to fully understand
+Accordingly, the Client should review both the fees charged by the fund[s] and the fees charged by Essex Financial

-the total fees to be paid.
-Please refer to Item 12 – Brokerage Practices for additional information.
+to fully understand the total fees to be paid.
+Please refer to Item 12 – Brokerage Practices for additional

 Compensation for Sales of Securities